makamys/CoreTweaks/README.md

 # Incompatibilities

-* [FoamFix](https://github.com/asiekierka/FoamFix17): `jarDiscovererMemoryLeakFix` has to be disabled when CoreTweaks's `jarDiscovererCache` is enabled.
 * Other crash handling mods (e.g. [BetterCrashes](https://github.com/vfyjxf/BetterCrashes), [CrashGuard](https://github.com/FalsePattern/CrashGuard)) will only work if CoreTweaks's `crashHandler` is disabled.
 Using them may be preferable in some cases, as they can catch some crashes CoreTweaks cannot.
 The opposite is also true, however.
 * Various coremods will cause a crash on startup due to an incompatibility with Mixin.
 Use [Mixingasm](https://github.com/makamys/Mixingasm) to fix this.